tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 | high oxygen content        | low oxygen content |
 | warm                       | cold               |

 Rule of thumb: water temperature and oxgen content is two key factors dictating fish feed activity .
 While the last one about water temperature, there are kinda opposite for summer and winter.
 In summer, surface of water is warm, the bottom is cold; but in winter, vice versa.*On the one* hand,  It looks like every saying has its right points, but on the other hand, it seems it somehow contradicts with others.
 So the middle water column (the one shallow meets deeper) is the correct one to go ?
-This just intrigued me - I spent some time reseaching and watched lots of carp fish videos of both China and outside China.
+This just intrigued me - I spent some time reseaching and watched lots of carp fish videos of both inside China and outside China.

 (Fishery genemry IFishman)

 Talk is cheap.
 Show me the code.

 Here is some graphcs that germany fishery lab did on a nature water pond/lake.
 They marked different types of fish with different electronic instrument(show in different colors), track their signals of activity across the whole year and got some interesting data.
 For example, in winter, you might think the fish will hide in the deepest part of lake, but it turns out they all huddle together on the shallow border(reminiscence of stock operator - oops, no - winter time of elementary school - we all huddle togher at the corner of classroom in a american football way).
 Another interesting observation,  we might think as the temperature and oxygen levels drops to the lowest point during the midnight, to that extent, that  fish will simply stop all kindas activity -  statue of sluggish.
 However the graphic shows they actually are still moving around during what we perceived as "the worst time of day".
-That just blows my mind.

 That just shows how we project what we think on behalf of the fish.
 What you think fish should do != what fish does on its own.
 You can't know what fish is thinking(suppose it has a thinking in whatever you might named it  - dao/god/natura naturans), instead you could only guess from their behaviors.
 To anaylze behaviors and actions,  we could borrow from Francias Bacon's scientifc method.
 Namely put our prejudices 、preconception and old sayings/claims under inspection, careful observation on the fact,   tabulation and classification on factors that possibly lead to the fact，setup experiments to verify etc - investigative method to form a empirical study which not based on ideas and theories. don't get me wrong，I'm not saying that you should overwhelm yourself with everything by yourself (the earth is flat)- some you could stand on the shoulder of gaint.
 A good way is to identify what's [hard science and soft science](https://en.wikipedia.org/wiki/Hard_and_soft_science).
 Angling is pretty much like sociology and economics, it is very hard to do a controlled experiment - there are simply too many factors involved and isolation becames pretty much impossilbe to do.
 You could angle with same bait/same fish tackle, in same swim , in same season and pretty much same sunny day, same temperature/wind from weather report, but very likely you have different results - to say the least - maybe a full fishing keepnet or just blank - never you got same result.